William Henry Walker

 The book Dizzy and the Gas House Gang describes Walker as a left-hander who was the fourth starter on the team.
 He had a reputation as a dresser, supposedly possessing 30 tailor-made suits.
 He had a "chronic sore shoulder" which limited his pitching time.
 A different portion of the book refers to him suffering a broken arm in early May.
 The book Branch Rickey: Baseball's Ferocious Gentleman states that he had a broken leg that year.

-Bill continued to pitch well with the 1935 Cardinals, going 13-8 for a team which won 96 games.
-In 1936 he ERA suffered and he was traded to the 1936 Cincinnati Reds in August, although he did not appear in the majors for the Reds.
-He was in a few games for Toronto that year.
+Bill continued to pitch well with the Cardinals in 1935, going 13-8 for a team which won 96 games.
+In 1936, his ERA suffered and he was traded to the Cincinnati Reds in August, although he did not appear in the majors for them.
+He was in a few games for the Toronto Maple Leafs that year.

 The minors again

-Walker continued to pitch in the minors from 1937-40, having some success.
-He was 12-11 in 1937 for Rochester, where he was a teammate of Walter Alston and Marty Marion.
-He went 17-11 in 1938 for Sacramento, a team on which the long-time Sacramento pitcher Tony Freitas won 24.
-Bill spent 1939-40 with Seattle, a team on which long-time Seattle pitcher Dick Barrett won 20+ games each year.
+Walker continued to pitch in the minors from 1937 to 1940, having some success.
+He was 12-11 in 1937 for the Rochester Red Wings, where he was a teammate of Walter Alston and Marty Marion.
+He went 17-11 in 1938 for the Sacramento Solons, a team on which the long-time Sacramento pitcher Tony Freitas won 24.
+Bill spent 1939 and 1940 with the Seattle Rainiers, a team on which long-time Seattle pitcher Dick Barrett won 20+ games each year.